kitamoto-lab/benchmarks/README.md

 Every command should be run in the reanalysis folder.
 The path to this folder and to the data should be provided in the config.py file.

 #### Create buckets
-First, you have to split and save the dataset into 3 buckets according to the type of splitting refered in the config.py file ('standard' for standard splitting between before 2005 / between 2005 and 2015 / after 2015, 'same_size' for the same splitting but with a equal number of sequences per bucket)
+First, you have to split and save the dataset into 3 buckets according to the type of splitting refered in the config.py file ('standard' for standard splitting between before 2005 / between 2005 and 2015 / after 2015, 'same_size' for the same splitting but with a equal number of sequences per bucket).
 ```
 python3 createdataset.py
 ```